Riyadh: First Saudi State

-In 1744, Muhammad ibn Abdul Wahhab formed an alliance with Muhammad ibn Saud, the ruler of the nearby town of Diriyah.
+In 1744, Muhammad ibn Abd al-Wahhab formed an alliance with Muhammad bin Saud, the ruler of the nearby town of Diriyah.
 Ibn Saud then set out to conquer the surrounding region with the goal of bringing it under the rule of a single Islamic state.
-Ibn Dawwas of Riyadh led the most determined resistance, allied with forces from Al Kharj, Al Ahsa, and the Banu Yam clan of Najran.
-However, Ibn Dawwas fled and Riyadh capitulated to the Saudis in 1774, ending long years of wars, and leading to the declaration of the First Saudi State, with Diriyah as its capital.
+Ibn Dawwas of Riyadh led the most determined resistance, allied with forces from Al-Kharj, Al-Ahsa, and the Banu Yam clan of Najran.
+However, Ibn Dawwas fled and Riyadh capitulated to the Saudis in 1774, ending long years of wars, and leading to the declaration of the First Saudi state, with Diriyah as its capital.

-The First Saudi State was destroyed by forces sent by Muhammad Ali of Egypt, acting on behalf of the Ottoman Empire.
+The First Saudi State was ended by forces sent by Muhammad Ali of Egypt, acting on behalf of the Ottoman Empire.
 Ottoman forces razed the Saudi capital Diriyah in 1818.
 They had maintained a garrison at Najd.
 This marked the decline of the House of Saud for a short time.
-Turki bin Abdullah bin Muhammad became the first Amir of the Second Saudi State; the cousin of Saud bin Saud, he ruled for 19 years till 1834, leading to the consolidation of the area though they were notionally under the control of the Muhammad Ali, the Viceroy of Egypt.
+Turki bin Abdullah became the first ruler of the Second Saudi state; the cousin of Saud bin Saud, he ruled for 19 years till 1834, leading to the consolidation of the area though they were notionally under the control of Muhammad Ali, the Viceroy of Egypt.
 In 1823, Turki ibn Abdallah chose Riyadh as the new capital.
-Following the assassination of Turki in 1834, his eldest son Faisal killed the assassin and took control, and refused to be controlled by the Viceroy of Egypt.
-Najd was then invaded and Faisal was taken captive and held in Cairo.
-However, as Egypt became independent of the Ottoman Empire, Faisal escaped after five years of incarceration, returned to Najd and resumed his reign, ruled till 1865, and consolidated the reign of House of Saud.
+Following the assassination of Turki in 1834, his eldest son Faisal killed the assassin, took control of the capital, and refused to be controlled by the Viceroy of Egypt.
+Najd was then invaded, and Faisal was taken captive and held in Cairo.
+However, as Egypt became independent of the Ottoman Empire, Faisal escaped after five years of incarceration, returned to Najd, and resumed his reign, ruling until 1865 and consolidating the reign of the House of Saud.